-“It is bold it is brash, is an instant love-at-first- spin listen”, Gigslutz, Track Of The Week
+“It is bold, it is brash, it is an instant love-at-first- spin listen”, Gigslutz, Track Of The Week

 The Luka State are Conrad Ellis (voice, guitar), Sam Bell (bass, voice), Jake Barnabas (drums) and Lewis Pusey (guitars) and they hail from Winsford, Cheshire.
 Famous for its salt mine, the town also lies halfway between Liverpool and Manchester where music and football are the aspirations of every child.
 The Luka State chose music.